serwy/sitepath/README.md

     python -m sitepath copy -r sitepath-copies.txt

+To uncopy the packages:

+    python -m sitepath uncopy -r sitepath-copies.txt

 The `-r` works on the `un*` commands as well.
 It requires that the path from the file matches the existing state.

-Using `-nr` will extract the package name from each directory and batch that instead.
-This ignores mismatched directory errors when using unlink/uncopy/undevelop.
+Using `-nr` will use the package name implied by each directory/file path and batches that instead.
+This ignores mismatched directory errors that may occur when using unlink/uncopy/undevelop.

 ### Minimum Viable Packaging